UChicago-Robotics/arduino/README.md

 - `ultrasonic_sensor` - code for ultrasonic sensor and LCD display
 - `supersonic` - code for ultrasonic sensor with LED feedback
 - `LCDScreen` - code for printing to LCD screen with LED feedback
-- `joystick` - code for single joystick
+- `joystick` - code for joystick controlling direction of two DC motors (4 settings)